rust-lang/rust/raii.md

 `drain` is a collections API that moves data out of the container without consuming the container.
-This enables us to reuse the allocation of a `Vec` after claiming ownership over all of its contents. drain produces an iterator (Drain) that returns the contents of the Vec by-value.
+This enables us to reuse the allocation of a `Vec` after claiming ownership over all of its contents.
+It produces an iterator (Drain) that returns the contents of the Vec by-value.

 Now, consider Drain in the middle of iteration: some values have been moved out,